Bruce Linton-Backed Better Choice Acquires Holistic Pet Foods Company Halo

 Better Choice Company (OTC: BTTR), an animal health and wellness CBD company, said Wednesday it signed a definitive agreement to acquire holistic pet foods company Halo, Purely for Pets.

-“This is a transformational acquisition for Better Choice that will help accelerate the build out of our animal health platform," Bruce Linton, who recently joined the company as an advisor, told Benzinga.
+“This is a transformational acquisition for Better Choice that will help accelerate the build out of our animal health platform," Bruce Linton, who recently joined the company as an advisor, said in a statement.
 "The team, market and capital are aligned on the opportunity to create a world class business at BTTR, with responsible revenue growth and an ambitious research, data and analytics strategy.”

 You can see Linton in Chicago next week at the Benzinga Cannabis Capital Conference, where he will be one of the keynote speakers.